barteljan/VISPER/README.md

 ## Getting started

-Since VISPER is composed of several independent components which can be used seperatly let's make it easy and start just with an WireframeApp, which uses the wireframe to manage the routing and the lifecycle of your ViewControllers.
+Since VISPER is composed of several independent components which can be used seperatly, let's take it easy and start just with an WireframeApp to get a grasp about how the the routing and the lifecycle of your ViewControllers works.

-We will extend this example with some redux stuff in the next step.
+We will extend this example with some redux stuff in the next steps.

 ### Getting started with the wireframe